-Plato was one of the big reasons why the world operates the way it does today.
-He created the Academy, which was the first place of higher education in the West.
-While his life is a bit shrouded in mystery, his works have survived for thousands of years, and he was a teacher to many people, including his most famous student, Aristotle.
+Plato may be one of the reasons why the world operates the way it does today.
+He created the Academy, which is typically considered to be the first place of higher education in the West.
+While his life can be shrouded in mystery, Plato’s works have survived for thousands of years, and he was a teacher to many people, including Aristotle, who some believe to be his most famous student.

-Aristotle joined Plato's Academy as a young adult, and he continued studying there for 20 years.
-He became one of the biggest influences on the Western philosophy of values, and like Plato, his works have survived, continuing to influence modern society.
+Aristotle joined Plato's Academy as a young adult and continued studying there for 20 years.
+He is typically thought to have become one of the biggest influences on the Western philosophy of values, and like Plato, his works have survived, often continuing to influence modern society.

-Plato wrote his ideas on happiness in The Republic, so if you're interested in reading more about it, it's worth checking out.
+Plato wrote his ideas on happiness in The Republic.
 He believed that those who are happy are those who are moral and follow the four cardinal values.
-He taught that these were character traits that could be put to use and practiced, until one was able to utilize them without thinking about it.
-These values are:
+He taught that these were character traits that could be used and practiced until one could utilize them without thinking about it.
+These four values generally included the following:

-Temperance is a value involving moderation in one's desires.
-In other words, a middle road between excess and deficiency.
-To exhibit restraint in one's actions and stay balanced.
-For example, Aristotle would judge a person who never drinks alcohol in the same way as someone who drinks alcohol to excess.
+Temperance usually involves moderation in one's desires or a middle road between excess and deficiency.
+It can be thought of as exhibiting restraint in one's actions and staying balanced.
+For example, Plato might judge a person who never drinks alcohol in the same way as someone who drinks alcohol to excess.

-Also known as courage, fortitude is inner strength in the face of adversity.
-When you're courageous you are able to resist temptations and overcome difficulties.
-You remain tenacious and fight on despite the troubles you may face.
-Those who have fortitude are going to persevere.
-Fortitude is a necessary component in accomplishing your goals, which, in turn, will help lead to happiness overall.
+Also known as courage, fortitude can be defined as inner strength in the face of adversity.
+When you're courageous, you may resist temptations and overcome difficulties.
+You may remain tenacious and fight on despite the troubles you may face.
+Those who have fortitude usually persevere.
+Fortitude may be a necessary component in accomplishing your goals, which can contribute to overall happiness.

-Prudence involves being reasonable and using that reason to self-govern.
-Those who are happy are able to self-judge and choose moral actions.
-They can be mindful, learn from their mistakes and strive to be better.
-Reason can help make one happy, as more intense and irrational emotions can lead to unhappiness.
+Prudence normally involves being reasonable and using that reason to self-govern.
+Those who are happy may be able to self-judge and choose moral actions.
+They may be mindful, learn from their mistakes, and strive to improve.

-Plato's definition of justice is a bit different than what we may think of when we think of the word.
-It is the most abstract of the virtues.
-Basically, justice is the middle road between being selfless and selfish.
-Plato believed that while one should pursue their own desires, it is important to help those around them to flourish as well.
+Plato's definition of justice can be slightly different from what we may think of when we hear the word.
+It is generally the most abstract of the virtues.
+Justice, in Plato’s view, can be considered the middle road between being selfless and selfish.
+Plato generally believed that while one should pursue their own desires, it can also be essential to help those around them flourish.

-To summarize, Plato believed a happy person is one who has principles and sticks to them.
-He or she uses and practices these principles in order to become a better person and a better member of society.
+To summarize, Plato generally believed that a happy person has principles and sticks to them.

 Aristotle spent a lot of time talking about happiness.
-He believed that happiness was the goal of life, achieved by living virtuously.
-One lives virtuously by nurturing his or her inherent good habits and developing new ones.
-Doing so enables one to continually make good choices and lead a happy life.
+He generally believed that happiness was the goal of life and could be achieved by living virtuously.
+One may live virtuously by nurturing their inherent good habits and developing new ones.
+Doing so can enable one to make good choices and lead a happy life.

-Humanity itself has a function, and that is to reason.
-We are set apart from other creatures because we are self-aware and have critical thinking skills.
-To be happy, Aristotle believed that we need to use our reasoning, which will help us to live a virtuous life.
+Humanity itself may have a function, according to Aristotle, and that may be to reason.
+We may be set apart from other creatures because we are self-aware and have critical thinking skills.
+Aristotle generally believed that we need to use our reasoning to be happy, which can help us live a virtuous life.

-Both Plato and Aristotle believed in having a system of values and sticking to it to achieve happiness.
-They both also believed in living by the mean- making choices and acting in the middle ground between excess and depravity.
+Plato and Aristotle can be said to have believed in having a system of values and sticking to them to achieve happiness.
+They may have also believed in choosing the middle ground between excess and depravity.

-There have been many philosophers after these two who have explained happiness as well, and Aristotle and Plato are certainly not infallible beings.
-However, their words can apply to many people, and by thinking about what they said, you can strive to improve your life.
-Some ways you can do this include:
+Aristotle and Plato may not be infallible beings, but their words can apply to many people, and you can strive to improve your life by thinking about their beliefs.
+Some ways you can do this may include the following:

-You have a moral code, but you may not have given it much thought.
-Think about what you believe to be right or wrong, and stick to it.
-By enforcing your principles, you may find yourself happier than ever.
-If you mess up, learn from your mistakes and remember that no one is perfect.
+Perhaps you have a moral code, but you may not have given it much thought.
+You might think about what you believe to be right or wrong and stick to it.
+By enforcing your principles, you may find yourself feeling happier.
+If you mess up, it can be best to learn from your mistakes and remember that no one may be completely perfect.